snyk/cli/CONTRIBUTING.md

 ### Smoke Tests

-Smoke tests typically don't run on branche unless the banch is specifically prefixed with `smoke/`.
+Smoke tests typically don't run on branches unless the branch is specifically prefixed with `smoke/`.
 They usually run on an hourly basis against the latest published version of the CLI.

 If you merge a PR that changes smoke tests, remember that the tests will fail until your changes are deployed.